 Behind on payments and worried about your car being repossessed?

 Repossessions in Oklahoma most often happen with cars and trucks, but motorcycles, RVs, and boats can be repossessed if payments are not made.
-Repossessions often come with little warning and seizure can take place at almost any time.
+Repossessions often come with little warning and seizures can take place at almost any time.

 - Agents cannot enter your home uninvited to recover property, such as a vehicle located in a garage, but they can repossess your car from your driveway, a parking lot, or your place of work.